arduino-libraries/ArduinoBLE/docs/api.md

 ### `hasService()`

-Query if the BLE device has a particular service.
+Query if the Bluetooth® Low Energy device has a particular service.

 #### Syntax